 Set your Biological Clock

-In the last two weeks before your GRE® date, take Full-Length Adaptive GRE® Mock Tests at the same time as your actual GRE®.
-For example, if your exam starts at 10 in the morning, make sure you take a GRE® Mock Test at 10 AM everyday in the last two weeks.
-Ensure that you practice the AWA section too along with Verbal and Quants.
-This ensures that your body and mind are prepared for the rigors of a full 4-hour long test.
+In the last two weeks before your GRE® date, take full-length adaptive GRE® mock tests at the same time as your actual GRE®.
+For example, if your exam starts at 10 in the morning, make sure you take a GRE® mock test at 10 AM everyday during the last two weeks.
+Ensure that you practice the AWA section too along with Verbal and Quant.
+This helps you simulate the actual exam experience and can make the real test feel like another practice session!

 This will help you: